Inovação e gerenciamento de programa sincronizado e colaborativo para novos programas

 As manufacturing companies implement new technologies, they need more-skilled and better-educated university graduates.
 Advanced products integrate hydraulics, pneumatics, mechanical, electrical, electronic, and software components, so there is a demand for experts in mechatronics.
 Mechatronics is a new field of technology dealing with the development and operations of computer-controlled systems and equipment.
 Mechatronic systems are used extensively in aerospace, shipbuilding, automotive, oil and gas, and energy industries.
 Following this trend, SSAU established a new mechatronics and robotics major within the school’s industrial automation program.

 The new course of study required new facilities.
-The university has installed modern equipment in the labs and purchased many software products, including Simcenter™ solutions from product lifecycle management (PLM) specialist Siemens PLM Software.
+The university has installed modern equipment in the labs and purchased many software products, including Simcenter™ solutions from product lifecycle management (PLM) specialist Siemens Digital Industries Software.

 “A modern product development process takes a lot of effort because products are getting more and more complicated,” says Anton Sinyakov, junior researcher in the department of Automated Energy Systems, SSAU.
 “In addition to conventional pneumatic and hydraulic systems, now there are new computerized control systems.
 To develop such integrated products we need advanced software systems.
 They make the manufacturing simple, fast and cost-efficient.
 That is why multidisciplinary modeling has become a crucial part of innovation.”

 Research and academic activities in the department of Automated Energy Systems are aimed at solving complex engineering dynamics and vibroacoustics problems.
 It is a major area of research within the university’s initiative to enhance its global rankings.